jfairoze/publicly-detectable-watermark/README.md

-# Publicly Detectable Watermarking for Language Models
+# Publicly-Detectable Watermarking for Language Models

 This is the implementation for our paper [Publicly-Detectable Watermarking for Language Models](https://arxiv.org/abs/2310.18491).
 All information that can be found in the paper was produced using this codebase.